 Will singing in Camerata satisfy an Arts and Humanities General Education Program (GEP) requirement?

 Yes, if for one semester you register for Music in Performance (MUSC 358) instead of Camerata (MUSC 303).
 Music in Performance consists of your ensemble rehearsal times plus a one-hour, once-a-week lecture course that introduces students to important topics in music performance and criticism.

 MUSC 358, therefore, is a combined class and grade between Camerata and your work in the lecture portion of the course.
 All First-Year students who are seated in a Department of Music ensemble, including majors in music, are strongly encouraged to register for MUSC 358.

-Sopranos and Altos are required to purchase a Music Department black performance dress and costume pearl necklace.
-The cost of the dress is approximately $68, and pearls approximately $7.
-Information on the dress and pearls will be supplied the second week of the semester.
-Tenors and Basses are required to own a black suit, a solid black silk necktie, a dress black shirt, a black belt, and black dress shoes.
-In addition, students are required to purchase scores from the UMBC bookstore in time for the first rehearsal.
+Sopranos and Altos are required to purchase a Music Department black performance dress and pearl necklace.
+The cost is approximately $76.
+Information on ordering and payment will be supplied the first week of the semester.
+Tenors and Basses are required to own a black suit, a solid black silk necktie, a dress white shirt, a black belt, and black dress shoes.
+In addition, all singers are required to purchase scores from the UMBC Bookstore in time for the first rehearsal.
 Semester packets are typically no more than $25 or so.

 Yes, it is Camerata (MUSC 303H).
 This Honors section is a 3-credit course.
-Students research the literature Camerata is studying.
+Students research the literature Camerata is studying, prepare short presentations for class, and turn their research into program notes for the printed concert program.
 Honors students may enroll as many times as they wish in MUSC 303H, but only one of those semesters, of course, will satisfy the requirements of the Honors College.